mdavo6/spree_wholesale/README.md

 [![Build Status](https://travis-ci.org/mdavo6/spree_wholesale.svg?branch=3-1-stable)](https://travis-ci.org/mdavo6/spree_wholesale)

-Spree wholesale is a simple wholesale solution for Spree Commerce.
+Spree wholesale is a wholesale solution for Spree Commerce.
 Spree wholesale adds a wholesaler login and signup page as well as an admin to approve and deny applicants.
+This gem builds on the great work of citrus and patrickmcelwee, and has been updated to Spree v3.1.

-This is a fork from citrus's fantastic original.
+PLEASE NOTE: This is a work in progress.

 This requires Ruby > 2.0, in order to use module prepend.